egor7/blog-1/csv/csv.md

 Library CSVKit implements the first approach.

 ## kdb+
 Kdb+ natively supports tables that resemble to Pandas/R data frames.
 Exporting and importing CSV files is part of the core language.
-Table `t` can be saved by command
+Table `t` can be saved in directory `dir` by command

 ```
-q) save `t.csv
+q) save `:dir/t.csv
 ```

 To chose a different name, e.g. `output.csv` then use the File Text operator `0:` for saving text and the utility [`.h.cd`](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) to convert a kdb+ table to a list of strings